michel4j/uso/docs/source/introduction/glossary.rst

       feasibility, and compliance with safety and ethical standards.

    Review Stage
-      A specific phase in the review process of a submission.
+      A specific phase in the review process of a proposal submission.
 Each Review Stage is associated with a Review Type.

    Review Track